learn-co-curriculum/precollege-intro-software-engineering-track/day-06/lectures/jeopardy-guidelines/README.md

 + Pass out mini whiteboards -- students must put down their answer on the whiteboard

-+ This is a laptops closed activity, but you may want to allow one laptop per group to be open to the RubyDocs.org.
++ This is a laptops closed activity, but you may want to allow one laptop per group to be open to Google as needed.
 A few questions cover hash/array methods students may not have been exposed to yet.

 + Set up one teacher at the laptop to serve as Alex Trebek and another to keep score and time for the class.

-+ Choose timing for each question 100 and 200 category questions require about 30 s - 1 minute.
-300 and 400s need about 1 - 1.5 minutes.
-500s need about 1.5 - 2 minutes to answer.
++ Choose timing for each question 100 and 200 category questions require about 1-2 minutes minute.
+300 and 400s need about 2-3 minutes.
+500s need about 3-4 minutes to answer.

++ Every group should try to answer every question.
+This maximizes student participation.
+Every group that gets the answer right gets those points added to their total, but if a group gets the answer wrong, the points are subtracted from their total.

 ###How to Play